-In the MSTP mode, the Ethernet Routing Switch 3500 Series supports a maximum of one Common and Internal Spanning Tree (CIST) and seven Multiple Spanning Tree Instances (MSTI).
+In the MSTP mode, a maximum of one Common and Internal Spanning Tree (CIST) and seven Multiple Spanning Tree Instances (MSTI) are supported.

 You can access the MSTP menu command only when the switch is operating in the MSTP mode.